Jump to content

 Joe Jones

-Would you be happy to see one or either of them go?
+Who would you like to see in the black-and-white stripes next season?
 Let Pride of Nottingham know your thoughts by signing up to the website, visiting the forum and joining the conversation.

 Joe Jones